Iris uniflora: Taxonomy

 It is written as 单花鸢尾 in Chinese script and 'dan hua yuan wei' in China.

-It has the common name of 'Rock Iris' in Tibet and the Tibetan name of 'Yuki Ozawa'.
+It has the common name of 'rock kris' in Tibet and the Tibetan name of 'Yuki Ozawa'.

-It is also known as 'Single-flowered Iris' in Russia.
+It is also known as 'single-flowered iris' in Russia.

 It was first widely published by Peter Simon Pallas in 'Jahrbücher der Gewächskunde' (published in Berlin and Leipzig) in 1820.
-But was first found and named by Link but he did not publish it widely.
+It was first found and named by Link, but he did not publish it widely.

-It was illustrated later in The Garden (magazine) page 187 on 5 September 1896.
+It was illustrated later in The Garden magazine page 187 on 5 September 1896.

 In 1892, it was thought to be a variety of Iris ruthenica (Iris ruthenica var. uniflora) by Baker (in his book, Handbook Irid.
-4. 1892). which he noted was a form with narrow leaves (2—6 mm wide at anthesis, ca. 10 mm wide in fruit.
+4. 1892). which he noted was "a form with narrow leaves (2—6 mm wide at anthesis, ca. 10 mm wide in fruit".

-It was described as Iris uniflora var. caricina by Kitagawa in the Botanical Magazine (of Tokyo) in 1935.
-Which is still considered a variant by the American Iris Society.
-In 1981, Brian Mathew notes in his book 'The Iris' that "The Flora of the USSR separates this as a distinct species, distinguished from Iris ruthenica ".
+It was described as Iris uniflora var. caricina by Kitagawa in the Botanical Magazine (of Tokyo) in 1935, which is still considered a variant by the American Iris Society.
+In 1981, Brian Mathew notes in his book The Iris that "The Flora of the USSR separates this as a distinct species, distinguished from Iris ruthenica".

 Iris uniflora is a tentatively accepted name by the RHS.